ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 ## Activities and Results of the Demonstration Project
 ### Challenge
-*Please describe challenge addressed (i.e, whether and how the initial challenge was changed during the project, for which investment the demonstration project was provided).*

 The database challenges and activities included:
 - Identification of the data sources and understanding the meaning of the data contained within them.
 A major challenge was the lack of database documentation, which required interviewing the database creators.